 The scope and methods of price regulation are primarily set out in the Energy Act and Regulation Act.
 The regulation itself is carried out by the RONI.
 In the field of transmission services, the price regulation applies to the connection and access to the transmission grid, electricity transmission, ancillary and system services and system operation.
 The RONI declares methods, conditions and procedures for the regulation of goods and services in the electricity sector.
-The relevant legislation includes the Decree of the RONI No. 189/2011 concerning the scope of price regulation in network industries and methods to be used and the Decree of the RONI No. 225/2011 establishing price regulation in the electricity sector.
-The rules include formulas and methods for calculating prices and also specify all the parameters for the calculation of regulating prices.
-A regulated entity must present the RONI with a price proposal in accordance with the RONI decrees.
-The RONI determines the final price of the regulated service for the following year in a binding price decision.
+The Decree of the RONI No. 225/2011, establishing price regulation in the electricity sector, sets out the formulas and methods for calculating prices and also specifies all the parameters for the calculation of regulating prices.
+A regulated entity must present the RONI with a price proposal in accordance with the RONI Decree.
+The RONI determines the final price of the regulated service for the whole regulatory period in a binding price decision.